RobTillaart/SRF05/README.md

 the **pulseIn()** function.
 This has in the end the same effect as changing the speed of sound however it is technically more correct to keep the two separated.

+Note the library only uses the SRF04 compatibility mode (dual pin) and not the SRF05 (single pin for trigger and echo) yet.

 #### Effect temperature and humidity